 International and Comparative Disability Law and P

-There are two very prestigious internships exclusively available to students on the LLM in International and Comparative Disability Law and Policy.
-The internships are based in Geneva with the United Nations Special Rapporteur on Disability.
-The student interns will achieve unique access to the United Nations system.
+- A Prestigious Internship exclusively available to students on the LLM in International and Comparative Disability Law and Policy.
+The internship is based in Geneva with the United Nations Special Rapporteur on Disability.
+The student intern will achieve unique access to the United Nations system.

 Applications and Selections

 Applications are made online via the NUI Galway Postgraduate Applications System.

 Academic staff from NUI Galway including Prof. Eilionóir Flynn, Dr. Shivaun Quinlivan, Dr. Lucy-Ann Buckley as well as international guest speakers such as Ms Catalina Devandas Aguilar, Special Rapporteur on the rights of persons with disabilities and Prof. Theresia Degener.

 A range of assessment methods are utilised including essays, projects, reports, presentations and case studies.
 A dissertation must also be submitted in July.

 Applicants must hold a Second Class Honours, Grade 1, degree (2.1) in law, or an interdisciplinary degree in which law was a major component.
 In exceptional circumstances, applicants holding a degree in another discipline or a degree of less than a 2.1 standard may be considered where they have relevant professional experience in law or disability rights.
 International students should refer to the country specific information section of the International Office website.

 1 year, full-time; 2 years, part-time

 Please view the offer rounds website.